Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 \subsection{Monte Carlo validation of confidence interval accuracy}

 I conducted extensive Monte Carlo simulations to evaluate the accuracy of the proposed CI method for the extinction probability $G(w, z)$.
-For each of the 2,688 parameter combinations, 10{,}000 replicate time series were generated, and the empirical rejection rate (i.e., one minus the coverage probability) was computed as the proportion of intervals failing to cover the true value of $G$.
-The $w$--$z$ method consistently achieved rejection rates very close to the nominal level $\alpha=0.05$, with mean $0.053$ (s.d.\ $0.0045$, range $0.044$--$0.076$), demonstrating accurate coverage across the full parameter range.
+For each of the 2,688 parameter combinations, 10{,}000 replicate pairs $(\widehat{\mu},\widehat{\sigma}^2)$ were generated from their exact sampling distributions, and the empirical rejection rate (i.e., one minus the coverage probability) was computed as the proportion of intervals failing to cover the true value of $G$.
+The $w$--$z$ method consistently achieved rejection rates very close to the nominal level $\alpha=0.05$, with mean $0.053$ (s.d.\ $0.0045$, range $0.044$--$0.076$), demonstrating accurate coverage across the full parameter range (Figure~\ref{fig:ci_comparison}).
 In contrast, the delta/logit method was unstable, with rejection rates deviating widely across parameter regimes, particularly in the tails where $G$ is near $0$ or $1$ (mean $0.085$, s.d.\ $0.14$, range $0.0002$--$1.00$).
 The percentile bootstrap was systematically anti-conservative (mean $0.090$, s.d.\ $0.036$, range $0.049$--$0.20$), and the theoretical minimum uncertainty (TMU) CI \citep{Fieberg:2000aa, ellner2008commentary} was strongly anti-conservative (mean $0.27$, s.d.\ $0.23$, range $0.050$--$0.84$).
 Further details of the simulation design are provided in Appendix~\ref{appendix:MC_details}.